 - 1 large egg

-- 1 cup (250g) maple almond butter, at room temperature or cold (not warm)*
+- 1 cup (250g) store-bought or homemade maple almond butter, at room temperature (not warm)*

 - 1/3 cup coconut sugar (or light/dark brown sugar or even maple sugar)*